linuxbox-cz/pgdist/README.md

 - `dbname` - search updates in specified database

-- `-D` `--dbfilter` - show updates only for projects from specified database
+- `-d` `--dbname` - show updates only for projects from specified database

 - `version` - search for updates until version of project